gumyr/bd_warehouse/docs/flange.rst

 The pipes created by this package are based off the following standards:

-* ASTM A312 is a standard specification issued by the American Society for Testing and Materials (ASTM) that covers seamless,  welded, and heavily cold-worked austenitic stainless steel pipe intended for high-temperature and general corrosive service.
-The standard specifies various dimensions,
-  mechanical properties,  testing requirements,  and acceptable manufacturing practices for stainless steel pipes.
-* ASME B36 is a standard issued by the American Society of Mechanical Engineers (ASME) that provides guidelines for the dimensions, tolerances, and related requirements of steel pipes and fittings.
-It covers both seamless and welded pipes made from various materials, including carbon steel, stainless steel, and alloy steel.
-The standard specifies the nominal pipe sizes (NPS), outside diameters (OD), wall thicknesses, and length dimensions.
-ASME B36 aims to ensure consistency and compatibility in the design, manufacturing, and installation of steel pipes, facilitating efficient piping system construction and operation in various industries.
+  * ASME B16.5 is a standard issued by the American Society of Mechanical Engineers (ASME) that provides specifications for pipe flanges and flanged fittings.
+It covers a wide range of flange types, sizes, materials, and pressure ratings.
-* ASTM B88 is a standard specification issued by ASTM International for seamless copper water tube used in plumbing applications.
-The standard defines the requirements for copper water tube in terms of its dimensions, chemical composition, mechanical properties, and permissible variations.
-It covers various sizes and types of copper water tube, including both hard-drawn and annealed tempers.
-ASTM B88 ensures the quality and reliability of copper water tube by providing specifications for its manufacturing and performance.
-It serves as a reference for manufacturers, engineers, and contractors involved in plumbing systems, ensuring compatibility, durability, and safe water transportation.
-* ASTM F628 is a standard specification issued by ASTM International that pertains to the installation and performance requirements of plastic pipes in non-pressure applications.
-It specifically focuses on the installation of plastic pipes, such as PVC (Polyvinyl Chloride) and CPVC (Chlorinated Polyvinyl Chloride), for drainage, waste, and vent systems.
-The standard covers various aspects, including pipe sizes, materials, dimensions, joint methods, and testing procedures.
-ASTM F628 ensures the proper installation and performance of plastic pipes in non-pressure plumbing applications, promoting safe and efficient drainage and waste disposal systems in residential and commercial buildings.
-* ASTM D1785 is a standard specification issued by ASTM International for rigid polyvinyl chloride (PVC) pipes used in pressure applications, primarily in potable water systems.
-The standard outlines the requirements for PVC pipes in terms of their dimensions, material properties, and quality control procedures.
-It covers various aspects, including pipe sizes, wall thicknesses, chemical composition, hydrostatic pressure testing, and marking.
-ASTM D1785 ensures the durability, strength, and safety of PVC pipes by establishing guidelines for their manufacturing, performance, and testing.
-The standard serves as a reference for manufacturers, engineers, and regulatory bodies to ensure the reliable and efficient use of PVC pipes in pressure applications.
+    ASME B16.5 establishes the dimensions, tolerances, and technical requirements for flanges used in various industries, including oil and gas, chemical, and power generation.
+The standard ensures the compatibility, integrity, and performance of flanged connections, facilitating proper alignment, sealing, and strength of the joint.
+It serves as a reference for manufacturers, engineers, and designers in the selection, design, and installation of flanges, promoting safe and reliable operation of piping systems.